aws/aws-pdk/packages/type-safe-api/docs/faqs/type-safe-api/index.md

     api = TypeSafeApiProject(...)

-    # Add the implicit monorepo dependency (if using the nx-monorepo) to ensure the shape library is built before the api model
+    # Add the implicit monorepo dependency (if using the monorepo) to ensure the shape library is built before the api model
     monorepo.add_implicit_dependency(api.model, shapes)

     # Add a local file dependency on the built shapes jar